 The Board of the Bank represents the owners’ interests in the Bank’s objective to sustainably increase shareholder value and to ensure the long-term success of the

 business.
-The Board is actively responsible in ensuring that the Bank is properly managed in attaining this objective.
-In addition to fulfilling the Board’s obligations for increased shareholder value, it also has the responsibility to protect the interests of other stakeholders which include, among others, customers, employees, suppliers, financiers, government and community in which it operates.
+The Board is actively responsible for ensuring that the Bank is properly managed in attaining this objective.
+In addition to fulfilling the Board’s obligations for increased shareholder value, it also has the responsibility to protect the interests of other stakeholders which include, among others, customers, employees, suppliers, financiers, government, and the community in which it operates.

 The Board is primarily responsible for the observance of governance, including business and risk strategies, organization, and financial soundness of the Bank.
 Corollary to setting the policies for the accomplishment of the corporate objectives, it shall provide an independent checking and effective oversight of the Management.